bernardosecades/demo-symfony-hybrid-database/README.md

 4) "4:-1"
 ```

-For sure you can resolve score comments using different structure and strategy, this is only a demo how use hybrid
+For sure you can resolve score comments using different structure and strategy, this is only an example.
-database in symnfony.

 Architecture